- Academics Home

 - You will need a computer (Newer then 4 years old recommended)

-- You will Internet Access (Broadband Strongly Recommended)
+- You will need Internet Access (Broadband Strongly Recommended)

 - SUNY Adirondack courses use the ANGEL course management system.
 You don't need any special software to access your courses except a browser with Internet access..